FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 ## What is FlowFuse?

 [FlowFuse](/) is a platform that helps engineers easily build and manage their Node-RED solutions for digitalizing operations.
-It allows teams to connect IT and OT environments, making it simple to collect, transform, and visualize data to improve industrial workflows.
+It allows teams to connect IT and OT environments, making it simple to connect, collect, transform, and visualize data to improve industrial workflows.

 ## Why Switch from Self-Managed Node-RED to FlowFuse-Managed Node-RED?

-Node-RED is a great low-code tool that facilitates connections between hardware devices, APIs, and various services.
-However, managing Node-RED on a server can become complex and time-consuming, particularly in industrial environments where multiple instances may be needed.

-### Challenges of Self-Managed Node-RED

-1. **Complex Deployment**: Setting up Node-RED for remote monitoring and flow building can be complicated, requiring significant effort to ensure everything functions properly.

-2. **Security Concerns**: Each instance must be secured individually, which can lead to vulnerabilities if not managed carefully.
-Unauthorized access poses a risk to operations.

-3. **Operational Issues**: Troubleshooting issues in a Node-RED instance or scaling it for higher demand can be disruptive and time-consuming.

-4. **Edge Device Access**: Accessing Node-RED instances running on edge devices from a remote location can introduce additional complications, making effective management more challenging.

-5. **Accidental Recovery**: Rolling back to a previous change after an accidental Node-RED crash is not possible, as it requires manual exports of flows, credentials, and environment variables.
-This process is time-consuming and error-prone, increasing the risk of data loss.

-### The FlowFuse Advantage

-- **Streamlined Management**: FlowFuse allows for quick creation and management of Node-RED instances, simplifying the setup process.

-- **Centralized Collaboration**: All Node-RED instances are organized within the FlowFuse platform, facilitating better team collaboration across different applications.

-- **Improved Security**: FlowFuse provides security features to protect your Node-RED editor from unauthorized access.
-You can control access levels within your team, enhancing overall security.

-- **Simplified Scaling**: Scaling instances is straightforward with FlowFuse, allowing for quick adjustments as needed.

-- **Focus on Development**: FlowFuse manages infrastructure complexities, enabling you to concentrate on developing and deploying applications.

-- **Quick and Easy Accidental Recovery**: FlowFuse provides a [snapshot](/blog/2024/09/node-red-version-control-with-snapshots/) feature that allows for quick recovery from accidental changes or crashes, minimizing downtime and reducing the risk of data loss.

-- **Edge Device Support**: FlowFuse supports running Node-RED on edge devices using [Device agent](/product/device-agent/), allowing remote access to manage, monitor and build application edge devices effectively.

-- **DevOps Pipelines**: FlowFuse includes a [DevOps pipeline](/blog/2024/10/how-to-build-automate-devops-pipelines-node-red-deployments/) feature that helps ensure applications are well-tested before deployment.
-This feature allows for easy application deployment across multiple devices with minimal effort.

-In conclusion, transitioning to FlowFuse-managed Node-RED can simplify your operations by reducing the complexities of self-management, improving security, and enabling easier scaling.
-This approach allows you to focus on what truly matters, avoiding unnecessary time and effort spent on managing infrastructure and ensuring reliability.
+Node-RED is a powerful low-code tool that connects hardware devices, APIs, and various services.
+It enables the transformation, contextualization, and visualization of data, making it increasingly popular in IIoT (Industrial Internet of Things) environments.
+While Node-RED is easy to install, deploying it on servers often requires technical expertise and presents several challenges.
+In IIoT use cases, the growing need for multiple instances—one for each device—adds complexity, making the deployment even more challenging.

+Transitioning from a self-managed Node-RED setup to a FlowFuse-managed environment offers significant benefits.
+Self-hosting Node-RED introduces challenges such as deployment difficulties, security concerns, operational issues, and the complexities of remotely accessing edge devices securely.

+With FlowFuse, you can concentrate on building innovative solutions, while we handle the complexities of infrastructure, security, and scalability—empowering you to deliver results faster and more efficiently.
+For more information on how FlowFuse centralizes Node-RED instance management, while ensuring secure, scalable, and high-performance solutions refer to Article: [Transform Chaos into Control: Centralize Node-RED Management with FlowFuse](/blog/2024/10/managing-node-red-instances-in-centralize-platfrom/).

 ## Migrating from Node-RED to FlowFuse